Medications

 Overtime as Parkinson’s progresses the levodopa dose will need to be adjusted.
 Many people will become more aware that symptoms sometimes return between doses of medication.
 This is called ‘wearing off’ and is a sign your dose needs to be adjusted.

 As levodopa is absorbed through the gut, constipation or other stomach problems may impact on uptake of the medication.
-In some people who have had Parkinson’s for sometime extra involuntary movements (dyskinesia) can occur.
+In some people who have had Parkinson’s for some time extra involuntary movements (dyskinesia) can occur.
 Your neurologist will be able to help adjust medications to minimise dyskinesia.

 Other side effects may include: